 Watch how ButterflyMX works:

-There are numerous types of video door entry systems currently available.
+There are numerous types of building/ entry systems with video currently available.
 They all serve a common purpose: allowing property access to authorized guests by verifying their credentials and identities.

 The most common types of video entry systems are the following: